 Snorkels are designed to be durable and safe for both beginners and professionals.
 There is a range of models available in the market, and you should only buy the one that suits you best.
 But before that, you should also have general know-how of how different snorkels work underwater.

 This will ensure that you pick the type most suited to your needs.
 There are three major categories in which all snorkels are places.
-These include wet models, dry ones, and semi-dry ones.
+These include wet models, dry ones, and semi-dry snorkels and they come separately, only attached with a snorkel keeper or together with full-face snorkel masks.
 As the name suggests, these require different working conditions to work and provide you with safety.

 Wet snorkels are probably the most famous types in the market, and there are good reasons for that.
 They have a minimalistic and simple design that only contains a silicon mouthpiece.
 This is extremely durable and comes attached to a long J-shaped tube.
 Other models might include additional features.
-This includes a tube that offers flexibility through a purge valve.
+This includes a snorkel tube that offers flexibility through purge valves.

 Wet snorkels don’t have a very complex mechanism through which they function.
 They allow for an easy air exchanging technique.
 They also tend to be more suitable for freediving and spearfishing or any other apneic sports that swimmers indulge in.

 Moreover, wet designs tend to be shorter in size and much narrow compared to other types.
 But the best thing about them is their compact design.
 This ensures that they are lightweight and hence easier to handle.
 This feature also enables you to exchange all the air in the snorkel tube with a single breath.